alexsnow348/learning-notes/learning-notes/deutsch-lernen/täglich-lerne/2026-03-01-Verkaufsgespräche.md

 - Man kann nichts Neues lernen, ohne Fehler zu machen. - You can't learn anything new without making mistakes. - အမှားမလုပ်ပဲ ဘာမှ မတတ်လာဘူး။

 ![[Pasted image 20260301173130.png]]
-- Leon will als Erster bei dem Laden sein, um dort Schuhe für einen Kunden zu kaufen. ()
+- Leon will als Erster bei dem Laden sein, um dort Schuhe für einen Kunden zu kaufen.
+(Leon wants to be the first one at the shop to buy shoes for a customer.)
-- Leon kauft diese Schuhe, damit sein Kunde ausschlafen kann. ()
+- Leon kauft diese Schuhe, damit sein Kunde ausschlafen kann.
+(Leon buys these shoes so that his customer can sleep in.)

 - Die ist mir zu extravagant - That's too extravagant for me.
 - außergewöhnlich - exceptional